 For your safety, we ask that you refrain from handling your cat during examination or procedures.
 Our doctor and staff are trained in safe handling techniques to complete your cat's examination as quickly, thoroughly, safely, and comfortably as possible.

 If your cat needs prescription medication, such as flea or parasite preventative, or medication to treat an illness, we are happy to provide the medication from our in-house pharmacy.
 We also have an online pharmacy for those who like to shop from the comfort of home.
 If you prefer to obtain your cat's medication from another pharmacy, we will gladly provide you with a written prescription.
+Unfortunately, we are not able to fax prescriptions to internet pharmacies, and we are not able to email prescriptions.
 We urge our clients to be cautious when using internet pharmacies.
-These guidelines, from the FDA, the FDA Consumer Update, and AVMA can help you to be sure the pharmacy your are using is legitimate, selling quality medications.
+Guidelines from the AVMA can help you to be sure the pharmacy your are using is legitimate, and that they are selling quality, veterinary approved medications.
 If your cat needs a prescription refill, feel free to submit a prescription refill request online from our site.

 We require full payment at the time that services are rendered.
 For your convenience, we accept Visa, MasterCard, Discover, American Express, cash and personal checks.
-Those clients wishing to pay by check must provide a driver's license number.
+We also accept Care Credit.
+You can use this link to learn more, apply for a Care Credit account, or send us a payment.
 If your cat's illness requires hospitalization, you will be asked to leave a deposit upon admission to the hospital.
 Any remaining balance will be due upon patient discharge.

 All of the information we collect about our patients and clients is kept in the strictest confidence.
 We will never release or sell your personal information to anyone without your permission.